Posted in | News | Biosensors

 Biosensor Detects Salmonella with Ultrafast Sensitivity

-In a recent article published in the journal Biosensors, researchers presented the development of an innovative electrochemical biosensor utilizing surface-modified bacterial cellulose (BC) integrated with polypyrrole (Ppy), reduced graphene oxide (RGO), and immobilized phage particles.
-The aim is to create a highly sensitive and efficient platform for the detection of S. typhimurium in food products.
+In a recent article published in Biosensors, researchers presented the development of an innovative electrochemical biosensor utilizing surface-modified bacterial cellulose (BC) integrated with polypyrrole (Ppy), reduced graphene oxide (RGO), and immobilized phage particles.
+The aim of the study was to create a highly sensitive and efficient platform for the detection of S. typhimurium in food products.

 Biosensor Detects Salmonella with Ultrafast Sensitivity